 2018 -19 Music Series

 Arts & Education at the Hoyt is thrilled to introduce a series of intimate concerts celebrating the wealth of talent that has been (and still is!) nurtured from within our own region.
-Admission to individual performances is $25/person or $60 for a series subscription.
+Admission to individual performances is $25/person.
 Seating is limited.
 Reservations are required.
 Please note that admission, tickets and/or reservations to Hoyt events are non-refundable.
-FREQUENTLY ASKED QUESTIONS

 Pittsburgh Cello Quartet